imfl/python-snippets/catch/README.md

 Let's say you call it with `foo(0, 1, 2, 22, 222, 2222, d=3, e=4, g=6, h=7, i=8, j=9, k=10)`.

-If you want a clear print-out to show what values are passed to which parameters, like:
+If you want a clear print-out to show you what values are passed to which parameters, like:

 ```
 ----- Arguments for Positional-or-Keyword Parameters ----------------------